learnb/shovel-sim/notes.md

 ## TODO

+- [ ] implement spawning new material in a sim
+- [ ] attaching a sim to objects
 - [ ] hook up debug controls to compute shader sim
 - [ ] implement various "material" types, each with their own parameters
 - [ ] add way to drop in more material